Key Takeaways

 The government agency awards a contract based on the scoring and interview of the shortlisted contenders.

-If you need help with how to apply for government contracts, you can post your legal need on UpCounsel's marketplace.
+If you need help with how to get government contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.